gmichnikov/gmich/app/projects/README.md

 ## Project Types

-### Full-Stack Projects (like Todo)
+### Full-Stack Projects (like Chatbot)

 - Use database models (`models.py`)
-- Use Flask forms (`forms.py`)
+- Use Flask forms if needed
-- Require authentication
+- May require authentication
-- Server-side logic
+- Server-side logic with API integration

-### Static JavaScript Projects (like Calculator)
+### Static JavaScript Projects (like Mastermind)

-- No backend logic needed
+- Minimal backend logic needed
-- Pure client-side JavaScript
+- Client-side JavaScript game logic
 - Can be public (no auth required)
-- Flask just serves the files
+- Flask serves the HTML template

 ## Registry Configuration